-- Next, place 20 cherries, the coconut oil, honey, sea salt, vanilla and honey in a medium sauce pan and bring to a boil.
+- Next, place 20 cherries, the coconut oil, honey, sea salt, vanilla and honey in a medium pan and bring to a boil.

-- Cook for 3 minutes and then add in the tapioca four.
+- Cook for 3 minutes and then add in the tapioca flour.
 Cook for one minute.
 Break out your stick blender or pour the mixture unto your blender and pulse to for 1 minute or until the filling is completely smooth and blended.